carbonplan/carbon-removal-application/markdown/general-application.md

   </tr>
 </table>

 b) Provide a carbon balance or “process flow” diagram for your carbon removal solution, visualizing the numbers above in table 4(a).
-Please include all carbon flows and sources of energy, feedstocks, and emissions, with numbers wherever possible _(E.g. see the generic diagram below from the [CDR Primer](https://cdrprimer.org/), [Charm’s Stripe 2020 application](https://github.com/stripe/negative-emissions-source-materials/blob/master/Project%20Applications/Charm%20Industrial%20Project%20Application%202020.pdf)for a simple example, or [CarbonCure’s 2020 application](https://github.com/stripe/negative-emissions-source-materials/blob/master/Project%20Applications/CarbonCure%20Project%20Application%202020.pdf) for a more complex example)._ If you’ve had a third-party LCA performed, please link to it.
+Please include all carbon flows and sources of energy, feedstocks, and emissions, with numbers wherever possible _(E.g. see the generic diagram below from the [CDR Primer](https://cdrprimer.org/), [Charm’s Stripe 2020 application](https://github.com/stripe/negative-emissions-source-materials/blob/master/Project%20Applications/Charm%20Industrial%20Project%20Application%202020.pdf) for a simple example, or [CarbonCure’s 2020 application](https://github.com/stripe/negative-emissions-source-materials/blob/master/Project%20Applications/CarbonCure%20Project%20Application%202020.pdf) for a more complex example)._ If you’ve had a third-party LCA performed, please link to it.

 <textarea rows='10' cols='100' />